 Sometimes a nor’easter that brings strong winds and heavy rain or snow to the East Coast might resemble the structure of a hurricane, but these are "cold-core" lows with an associated pool of cold air near their center and do not originate in the tropics.

-Now that we understand tropical cyclones, we can define the different types that we see in the Atlantic.
+Now that we understand tropical cyclones, we can define the different types of cyclones that we see in the Atlantic.

 A tropical depression is a tropical cyclone that has maximum sustained winds below 39 mph.
 Once a tropical depression forms, the National Hurricane Center gives it a number based on its order of formation in the hurricane season (Tropical Depression One, Two, Three, etc.).